pluhin/sa.it-academy.by/antonzhdanko/20.Jenkins.Routine/README.md

 `GitHub push -> Smee -> Jenkins GitHub trigger -> clone main -> SUCCESS`

+A push to a temporary non-main branch was also tested and did not create a new Jenkins build, confirming that only `main` changes trigger this job.

 The exported job configuration is saved as [`github-main-webhook-config.xml`](github-main-webhook-config.xml).
 Test results and links to successful runs are in [`evidence`](evidence/).